izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 [comment]: # (Some ideas of what to include in the executive summary are detailed below.
 Please edit and capture the relevant information within each section)
 [comment]: # (To capture more detail in the scoping phase, the optional template Scoping.md may be utilized.
 If more detail around the data, use case, architecture, or other aspects needs to be captured, additional markdown files can be referenced and placed into the Docs folder)

 This repository is for MTDS5223 Manufacturing Analytics Capstone Project titled Predictive Maintenance.
-We planned to follow the standard [Lifecycle stages](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md), with an additional section for architecture and environment.

 ### Problem Background